AST SpaceMobile: List of BlueWalker satellites

-Block 1 BlueBird
+BlueBird satellites

+BlueBirds 1–5

 In March 2022, AST SpaceMobile announced a multi-launch contract with SpaceX to launch its first BlueBird operational satellite.
 AST SpaceMobile has stated that it plans to produce up to six BlueBird satellites per month at two manufacturing sites in Midland, Texas.
 The company attributed delays in the deployment schedule of its first operational Block 1 BlueBird satellites to supply chain issues and price increases.

 On September 12, 2024, the company launched all five satellites with its BlueBird 1–5 mission aboard a SpaceX Falcon 9 rocket.
 Hundreds of AST SpaceMobile's retail investors attended the mission's launch from Cape Canaveral, Florida.
 On October 4, 2024, Avellan announced the first of the mission's Block 1 satellites had unfolded “ahead of schedule.”
 By October 25, the company stated all five satellites had completely unfolded.

-Block 2 BlueBird
+BlueBird 6

 On November 14, 2024, AST SpaceMobile announced a launch campaign for its next-generation Block 2 BlueBird satellites.
 The company revealed plans to utilize multiple launch providers, including Blue Origin's forthcoming New Glenn rocket, SpaceX's launch vehicles, and those operated by ISRO.
 This initiative aims to deploy up to 60 Block 2 BlueBird satellites, each equipped with a communication array spanning approximately 2,400 square feet (223 square meters).
-These satellites are designed to achieve data transmission speeds of up to 120 Mbps, enabling voice, data, and video communication capabilities for end users.
+These satellites are designed to achieve data transmission speeds of up to 120 Mbit/s, enabling voice, data, and video communication capabilities for end users.

+AST SpaceMobile's next-generation Block 2 BlueBird satellites are more than three times larger than the previous Block 1 BlueBirds with 10 times the data capacity.

+On December 23, 2025, BlueBird 6 was successfully launched into orbit by India's ISRO on a LVM3 rocket from the Satish Dhawan Space Centre with the mission designation LVM3-M6.
+According to ISRO, BlueBird 6, weighing in at 6,100 kilograms, was the heaviest payload that the LVM3 has ever launched into LEO.

+BlueBird 7

+BlueBird 7 was a next-generation communications satellite developed by AST SpaceMobile.
+It was launched on April 19, 2026 aboard a New Glenn rocket into low Earth orbit.
+The satellite was part of the company's Block 2 BlueBird series and was designed to support the company's space-based cellular broadband network providing direct-to-device connectivity (4G/5G) to standard smartphones.

+BlueBird 7 was identical in design to BlueBird 6.
+BlueBirds 6 and 7 were the only Block 2 satellites featuring aluminum controlsat bodies.
+Insufficient thrust from one of the second stage engines is suspected to have been the cause for the satellite being placed into an elliptical 265 x 400km orbit.
+The satellite was de-orbited on April 20.
+The launch vehicle was grounded by the FAA.